 Agencies that require security clearances or Australian Government Security Vetting (AGSV) are to undertake these processes at their own costs.

 Conditions of employment

-The Interns are engaged on a Non-ongoing fixed term contact at an APS2.1 classification for a minimum of 50 days paid work experience.
+Interns are engaged on a non-ongoing fixed-term contact at an APS2.1 classification for a minimum of 50 days paid work experience.

 Comment dates will vary depending on the placement model offered by the agency (see section on work placement for further detail).

-The Christmas period close-down applies between 25 December until the commencement of the first working day following 1 January.
+The Christmas period close-down applies from 25 December until the commencement of the first working day following 1 January.
 Payment for Christmas close-down will be in accordance with the host agency’s Enterprise Agreement.

-The Intern Pathway is primarily aimed towards Aboriginal and Torres Strait Islander students in their second last year of university.
+The Intern Pathway is for Aboriginal and Torres Strait Islander students, primarily in their second last year of university.